core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 Two messages carrying the same Request-Tag is a necessary but not sufficient condition for being part of the same operation.
 For one, a server may still treat them as independent messages when it sends 2.01/2.04 responses for every block.
 Also, a client that lost interest in an old operation but wants to start over can overwrite the server's old state with a new initial (num=0) Block1 request and the same Request-Tag under some circumstances.
-Likewise, that results in the new message not being part of he old operation.
+Likewise, that results in the new message not being part of the old operation.

 As it has always been,
 a server that can only serve a limited number of block-wise operations at the same time